Spiced Beetroot Tikki: A Modern Vegetarian Small Platter at Itihaas

 Traditional Indian Thali in the Jewellery Quarter

 We recently relaunched our popular Bottomless Thali Lunchtime offer.
-Diners are welcome to our gorgeous Birmingham restaurant to eat delicious thali dishes every Sunday from 1 pm – 4 pm.
-For one of the best South Asian restaurants offering thali, head to the Jewellery Quarter in Birmingham’s City Centre and enjoy a whole range of food in one meal.
+Diners are welcome to our gorgeous Birmingham restaurant to eat delicious thali dishes between 4pm – 6pm Tuesday to Sunday, and from 1pm – 6pm Friday to Sunday.
+For one of the best South Asian Thali restaurants, head to the Jewellery Quarter in Birmingham’s City Centre and enjoy a whole range of food in one meal.

 Avoid disappointment: Book your table at Itihaas now.